MrHeer/resume/public/resume_en_US.md

 ## 🧑‍💻 About

-- He Linming / Male
+- He Linming
+- Bachelor
-- Bachelor / Changsha University of Science & Technology / Electronic Information Science and Technology
+- Changsha University of Science & Technology
-- Work experience: 5 years
+- Electronic Information Science and Technology

 ---